-Quantitative analyses of behavior involve describing, forecasting and explaining behavior using mathematical equations.
-This approach can generate accurate, precise descriptions of behavior.
+Quantitative analyses of behavior involve describing, forecasting and explaining behavior.
+It is an approach that can generate accurate, precise descriptions of behavioral processes.
 It makes objective comparison of different explanations possible.
 Sometimes, models generate surprising predictions and explain things you would not expect from verbal descriptions alone!

 We investigate choice and timing, decision making under uncertainty, and factors that affect behavior in dynamic environments.